 • To create more interesting streetscapes a variety is provided in the front setbacks along the street.
-The Architectural Consultant monitors setbacks to ensure homes are offset from neighbouring homes.

-- In areas where a more expansive street ambience is desired, an increase in the minimum front setback is utilized and variety between units will occur. - Homes with greater massing require increased setbacks to reduce their dominance on the street. - Where product types are combined to create mixed streetscapes, varied setbacks are required.
+- In areas where a more expansive street ambience is desired, an increase in the minimum front setback is utilized and variety between units will occur. - · Homes with greater massing require increased setbacks to reduce their dominance on the street. - Where product types are combined to create mixed streets capes, varied setbacks are required.